Efficient Methods for Non-stationary Online Learning: Omitted Details for Interval Dynamic Regret Minimization

 \subsection{Proof of Lemma~\ref{lemma:simul-upper-bound-m}}

 \begin{proof} We assume that the $m$-th base-learner is initialized at the beginning of interval $[i, j] \in \tilde{\mathcal{C}}$ (in other words, $i = s_m$), where $s_m$ denotes the $m$-th marker.
 Before time stamp $i$, the schedule has registered $m-1$ markers, i.e., from $s_1$ to $s_{m-1}$.
-By Lemma~\ref{lemma:threshold-lower-bound-ada-dynamic}, we have
+By Lemma~\ref{lemma:threshold-lower-bound-ada-dynamic}, for any comparators, we have

 Rearranging the above inequality provides the upper bound of $m$ as

 Substituting the upper bound of $m$ into Lemma~\ref{lemma:fpd-simul-cover-regret} finishes the proof. \end{proof}